Hydra9268/ZGESO/README.md

 ### ESOUI Public Functions of Note

-Outputs a message to the chat window. d is short for "debug" (equivilant of console.log in JavaScript)
+Outputs code to the chat window. d is short for "debug" (equivilant of console.log in JavaScript)
 ```lua
 d()
 ```